 Stakeholder: Stakeholders can be satisfactorily defined as "everyone who directly or indirectly receives the benefits or sustains the costs that results from a firm's actions" (Hax in De Wit and Meyer 199: 32).
 The stakeholder theory considers that besides stockholders a company must take other internal and external actors into account, since they can have great impact on the position of the firm in the market economy.
-Moreover, as stated by Hardjono and Van Marrewijk (2001: 225), although "Adam Smith's concept of self-interest is still the driving force in post-modern society, sustainable progress will only occur when this self-interest is enriched with sufficient ethical, social and environmental elements".
+Moreover, as stated by Hardjono and Van Marrewijk (2001: 225), although "Adam Smith's concept of self-interest is still the driving force in postmodern society, sustainable progress will only occur when this self-interest is enriched with sufficient ethical, social and environmental elements".
 In order to be competitive firms must achieve the sustainability of their business practices.

 The Exxon Valdez (today renamed as Sea River Mediterranean) oil spill occurred on the 24th of March 1989.
 The accident was the consequence of incorrect rigging, which caused the crash of the ship against an iceberg.
 Eleven million gallons of oil were spilled.
 At that time, the catastrophe had great proportions.
 The company spent four years and about 2.1 billion USD on the cleanup efforts, employing 10,000 workers and hundreds of aircrafts, helicopters and boats (Exxon Valdez Oil Spill Trustee Council).
-Needless to say that this seemingly commitment was driven by two main necessities: the necessity to response to a strong governmental pressures and the necessity to restore some of the firm's image.
-In this case the "firm must make trade-offs between its goals and the ones of stakeholders" (Key 1999, p.
+Needless to say that this seemingly commitment was driven by two main necessities: the necessity to respond to a strong governmental pressure and the necessity to restore some of the firm's image.
+In this case the " firm must make trade-offs between its goals and the ones of stakeholders" (Key 1999, p.
 320) hoping to accommodate the broad context of CSR and ethics.
+From a discursive stance, a decision can only be ethically founded if the firms take the stakeholders' interests into account in a non-coercive manner (Ulrich, 2001).
+The coercion-free discourse, "Herrschaftsfreier Diskurs", (Habermas, 1990; 1997) stipulates that each stakeholder is ideally given the chance to bring to the fore his or her specific interest.
+In reality, the circumstances will dictate whether the different stakeholder groups are taken into account.
+In times of a high unemployment it seems obvious that the employees' representatives will find it difficult to assert the interests of there members.